-Many new mothers worry about overfeeding their breastfed babies.
+Many mothers are concerned about how much milk their baby is getting.
 Do not worry if your baby is feeding a lot.
 It's normal for newborn babies to feed very often.

 There is no need to time your baby's feeds.
 But a newborn baby will usually breastfeed for about 10 to 40 minutes every 1.5 to 3 hours.
 This is because your baby’s tummy is tiny and breast milk is easily digested.